juakali-networks/mip/README.md

 Run the commands on the VMs in the following order

+On VM_1 (Foreign Agent)

+<pre>sudo ./mip/src/mip -m </pre>

+Foreign Agent send Agent Advertisement packet to all hosts group multicats address 224.0.0.1

+On VM_3 (Home Agent)

+<pre>sudo ./mip/src/mip -q </pre>

+Eanbles Home Agent to send Registration Reply (RREP) packet back to Foreign Agent on receiving the RREQ packet

 On VM_2 (Mobile Node)

 <pre>sudo ./mip/src/mip -r </pre>

-Mobile Node sends Registration Request (RREQ) packet to Foreign Agent, on receieving the Agent Advertisement packet
+Enables Mobile Node to send Registration Request (RREQ) packet to Foreign Agent, on receieving the Agent Advertisement packet

 On VM_1 (Foreign Agent)

 <pre>sudo ./mip/src/mip -n </pre>

-Foreign Agent sends RREQ packet with care of Address to Home Agent on receiving the RREQ packet from Mobile Node
+Enables Foreign Agent to send RREQ packet with care of Address to Home Agent on receiving the RREQ packet from Mobile Node

-On VM_3 (Home Agent)

-<pre>sudo ./mip/src/mip -q </pre>

-Home Agent sends Registration Reply (RREP) packet back to Foreign Agent on receiving the RREQ packet

-On VM_1 (Foreign Agent)
+To start the complete process,

+On VM_2 (Mobile Node)

-<pre>sudo ./mip/src/mip -m </pre>
+<pre>sudo ./mip/src/mip -s </pre>

+Mobile Node sends a router solicitation packet to the foreign agent

 Foreign Agent sends multicast agent advertisement packet